-School District foundation funding is based on the annualized full-time equivalent (FTE) enrollment of each student.
-The Ohio Department of Education (ODE) is legislatively required to adjust/reconcile funding as enrollment information is updated by schools throughout the State, which can extend past the fiscal year end.
-As of the date of this report, additional ODE adjustments for fiscal year 2019 are not finalized.
-As a result, the impact of future FTE adjustments on the fiscal year 2019 financial statements is not determinable, at this time.
-Management believes this may result in either an additional receivable to, or a liability of, the District.
+District Foundation funding is based on the annualized full-time equivalent (FTE) enrollment of each student.
+Effective for the 2019-2020 school year, traditional Districts must comply with minimum hours of instruction, instead of a minimum number of school days each year.
+The funding formula the Ohio Department of Education (ODE) is legislatively required to follow will continue to adjust as enrollment information is updated by the District, which can extend past the fiscal year-end.
+As of the date of this report, ODE has not finalized the impact of enrollment adjustments to the June 30, 2020 Foundation funding for the District; therefore, the financial statement impact is not determinable at this time.
+ODE and management believe this will result in either a receivable to or liability of the District.